todogroup/ospolandscape/guide.md

 The OSPO guide is an ongoing set of documents that provides a holistic view and alignment of Open Source Program Office terminology, tasks, and responsibilities, as well as public use cases and learning resources in a cohesive application.

+### Contributing to this guide

+The OSPO Guide works using a markdown file called `guide.md`.
+If you would like to contribute, please open at PR in the [OSPO Landscape Repo](https://github.com/todogroup/ospolandscape).

 ## How to use the OSPO Landscape

 The OSPO landscape is intended as a map to explore the OSPO Ecosystem in terms of tooling, adopters and involved communities.
 It also shows current TODO members.